Azamgarh district

 Azamgarh district is one of the three districts of Azamgarh division in the Indian state of Uttar Pradesh.

 Etymology

 The district is named after its headquarters town, Azamgarh.
 Azam, a son of Vikramajit, founded the town in 1665.
-Vikramajit, a descendant of Gautam of Mehnagar in pargana Nizamabad, had embraced the faith of Islam.
+Vikramajit, a descendant of Gautam of Mehnagar in pargana Nizamabad, had converted to Islam.
 He had two sons, namely, Azam and Azmat.
 It is also known as land of the sage Durvasa whose ashram was located in Phulpur sub-district, near the confluence of Tons and Majhuee river, 6 km north from the Phulpur sub-district headquarters.

 History

 Towards the end of the 16th century, a Gautam Rajput from Azamgarh district was assimilated into the Mughal court at Delhi, where he had gone in search of greater influence.
 His mission was a success, with the royal court eventually awarding him 22 parganas in the Azamgarh region that marked the establishment of a family line which culminated in his descendants becoming rajas of the area.
 This was a typical route whereby relatively obscure lineages rose to prominence.